-On 7 August 2022, the loan amendment (Parent loan #1) was signed between the Company and its intermediate parent entity for the prolongation of loan term from 31 December 2022 till 31 December 2030 on non-market terms (4% nominal interest rate).
+On 7 August 2022, the loan amendment was signed between the Company and its intermediate parent entity for the prolongation of loan term from 31 December 2022 till 31 December 2030 on non-market terms (4% nominal interest rate).
 As a result, at modification date, the loan was discounted using market rate of interest of 7.6% and the difference between the carrying amount and the fair value of loan, in the amount of GEL 9,707 thousand was recognized directly in equity.
-During 2023, the above-mentioned loan was fully repaid and the effect of early repayment amounting to GEL 9,707 thousand, combined with the initial discount effect of parent entity loan #2 above of GEL 2,545 thousand, was deducted directly from equity.
+During 2023, the above-mentioned loan was fully repaid and the effect of early repayment amounting to GEL 9,707 thousand, combined with the initial discount effect of parent entity loan #1 above of GEL 2,545 thousand, was deducted directly from equity.
+During 2024, Parent loan #1 was early repaid and the effect of early repayment amounting to GEL 2,918 thousand was deducted directly from equity.

-\On 25 December 2022, the loan amendment was signed between the Company and its subsidiary for the prolongation of loan term from 31 December 2022 till 31 December 2030 on non-market terms (5% nominal interest rate).
+On 25 December 2022, the loan amendment was signed between the Company and its subsidiary for the prolongation of loan term from 31 December 2022 till 31 December 2030 on non-market terms (5% nominal interest rate).
 The Company has performed quantitative and qualitative evaluation of the modification and concluded that the modified cash flows were substantially different.
 As a result, the Company derecognised the original loan and recognised new financial liability.
 At initial recognition, the loan was discounted using market rate of interest of 14.1%.
 The difference between the carrying amount and the fair value of loan, in the amount of GEL 17,702 thousand, was recognized in the separate statement of profit or loss and other comprehensive income as "other income".
-During 2023, the Company repaid loans to subsidiaries and the effect of early repayment amounting to GEL 9,173 thousand was recognised in the separate statement of profit or loss and other comprehensive income as "other comprehensive income as "other expense"
+During 2023, the Company repaid loans to subsidiaries and the effect of early repayment amounting to GEL 9,173 thousand was recognised in the separate statement of profit or loss and other comprehensive income as "other expense".
+In 2024, after further repayments additional expense of GEL 678 thousand was recognized in the separate statement of profit or loss and other comprehensive income.